wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :name: alphaproteobacteria

-An example of an unrooted tree (of a group of alphaproteobacteria).
-Colour marks indicate groups that may be clades, depending on how the tree may become rooted.
+An example of an unrooted tree (of a group of alphaproteobacteria). color marks indicate groups that may be clades, depending on how the tree may become rooted.
 The scale bar indicates substitutions per site.
 Credits: {cite}`bioinformatics_2007`
 :::